vdurmont/emoji-java/README.md

 </dependency>
 ```

+**The library is currently being published to the maven central repository.
+It may take a few days before the maven dependency is available.**

 You can also download the project, build it with `mvn clean install` and add the generated jar to your buildpath.

 ## How to use it?